A mechanism for sarcomere breathing: volume change and advective flow within the myofilament lattice: Materials and Methods

-where the $0.9$ factor ensures the criterion is met.
+where $\Delta t$ and $\Delta r$ are the temporal and radial grid resolutions, and $D$ is the diffusion coefficient.
+For our model, we prescribe: $\Delta t = 0.9 (\Delta r)^2/(2D)$, where the $0.9$ factor ensures the criterion is met.
 The result of this simulation is a numerical calculation of the ATP concentration on a radial-temporal grid, during many cycles of successive sarcomere contractions.\\